mywalkup/mywalkup.github.io/faq.md

 No. MyWalkup includes a free song library you can use without any subscription.
 However, if you have an Apple Music subscription, you can access the full Apple Music catalog for more song choices.

+## Does it work with Spotify or any other music services?

+No. At the moment Spotify does not allow walkup introductions as part of their terms of service.

 ## What is MyWalkup Pro?

-MyWalkup Pro is our premium subscription that unlocks additional features including unlimited walkup songs, advanced audio mixing controls, and more customization options.
+MyWalkup Pro is our premium subscription that unlocks additional features including AI voice announcements, unlimited players, advanced audio mixing controls, and more customization options.

 ## How do I cancel my subscription?